The composer and musician Keith Noel Emerson was born on this day in 1944.

 Emerson formally entered the musical world in the 1960s, playing for groups such as Gary Farr and the T-Bones and the V.I.P.s, where he slowly but surely grew into the legendary musician he is known as today; it was at this time that he began the wild stage act which helped make him famous.
 While he would eventually be known for such things as a piano which rotated in the air, in the beginning this mostly came down to his onstage treatment of his Hammond L-100.
 This would see imitations over the years, including famously by Hammond user Jon Lord of Deep Purple.
 However, despite Emerson’s smaller stature compared to Lord (and frankly, most other famous rock keyboardists!), no one dared go as far as Emerson in rocking, shaking, leaping on top of, dragging, pivoting, or even laying under the instrument during their solos.

 Most famously, to hold keys down in concert, Emerson would use large knives.
-The first of these were gifted by one of his roadies to particularly stand out.
+The first of these were gifted by one of his roadies to stand out onstage, as clothespins weren’t quite shocking enough.
 That roadie was Lemmy Kilmister, later of Mötorhead fame.

 Emerson got his big professional break when former Ikette Pat Arnold, known professionally as P.P.
 Arnold, needed a backing band.
 Emerson was tasked with providing this band, which earned the name ‘the Nice’ from Arnold.
 As Arnold was often late to gigs, the Nice developed their own stage show and slowly spun off into becoming their own band rather than a backing band for her.
 They would end up becoming one of the most famous early progressive rock acts.